rezoner/playground/plugins/readme.md

 });
 ```

-First of all you must obey user's preference of assets path.
+First of all you should (must) obey user's preference of assets path.
 To do so you can utilize

 ```javascript
 this.getAssetEntry(key, folder, defaultExtension);